TechAtNYU/CourseHelper/apps/docs/src/content/docs/architecture/overview.md

 - **Modularity**: The monorepo structure allows for clear separation of concerns, with each application and package having a distinct responsibility.
 - **Scalability**: The use of serverless technologies like Convex and Cloudflare Workers ensures that the platform can handle a growing number of users and data without the need for manual infrastructure management.
 - **Developer Experience**: The project prioritizes a smooth developer experience through the use of modern tools like Turborepo, Bun, Nix, and Doppler.
-- **Real-time Capabilities**: Convex's real-time database ensures that data is synchronized across all clients, providing a dynamic and responsive user experience.